rust-lang/book/src/ch17-01-tasks.md

 do anything until you explicitly ask them to—whether by calling `poll` or by using `.await` to do so.
-This is different from the behavior we saw when using `thread::spawn` in the previous chapter, and it is different from how many other languages approach async-await.
-This allows Rust to avoid running async code unless it is actually needed, and supports some of the memory safety features Rust brings to async-await.
+This is different from the behavior we saw when using `thread::spawn` in the previous chapter, and it is different from how many other languages approach async.
+This allows Rust to avoid running async code unless it is actually needed, and supports some of the memory safety features Rust brings to async.
 (The details are beyond the scope of this book, but are well worth digging into.)

 ### Running Async Code